Chinese Buddhist canon

 The Tripiṭaka Koreana, also known as the Goryeo Dynasty Daejanggyeong, a 13th century woodblock print edition of the Chinese Buddhist canon.

 A page from the Issai-kyo (Jingo-ji Tripiṭaka); golden and silver ink on indigo-dyed paper, mounted as a hanging scroll; c.
 12th century.

 The Chinese Buddhist canon refers to a traditional collection of Chinese language Buddhist texts which are the central canonical works of East Asian Buddhism.
 The traditional term for the canon is Great Storage of Scriptures.
 The Chinese canon is a major source of scriptural and spiritual authority for East Asian Buddhism (the Buddhism of China, Korea, Japan and Vietnam).
 It is also an object of worship and devotion for Asian Buddhists and its reproduction is seen as an act of merit making.
-The canon has also been called by other names like “Internal Classics” (neidian 内典), “Myriad of Scriptures” (zhongjing 眾經), or “All Scriptures” (yiqiejing 一切經).
+The canon has also been called by other names like “Internal Classics” (內典 (nèidiǎn)), “Myriad of Scriptures” (眾經 (zhòngjīng)), or “All Scriptures” (一切經 (yīqièjīng)).

 The development of the Great Storage of Scriptures was influenced by the Indian Buddhist concept of a Tripitaka, literally meaning "three baskets" (of Sutra, Vinaya, and Abhidharma), a term which referred to the scriptural canons of the various Indian Buddhist schools.
 However, Chinese Buddhists historically did not have access to a single Tripitaka from one school or collection.
 Instead, the canon grew over centuries as various Indian texts were translated and new texts composed in China.
 These various works (4,878 individual texts according to the Chinese scholar He Mei) were later collected into a distinct Chinese canon.
+The language of these scriptures is termed "Buddhist Chinese" (Fojiao Hanyu 佛教漢語), and is a variety of literary Chinese with several unique elements such as a distinctly Buddhist terminology that includes transliterations from Indian languages and newly coined Chinese Buddhist words.